lucasbarreto-dev/lucasbarreto-dev/README.md

 -->

   <h1>About Me:</h1>
-  <p>I love Javascript, music, german language and meeting new people who wants to share interests and experiences.</p>
+  <p>I love Javascript, music, languages, and meeting new people who want to share interests and experiences.</p>
   </br>

-  - 🌱 I've been learning React.js in the first half of 2022, but I'm currently learning Docker, MySQL, </br>
-Node.js, Express.js and other technologies concerning to back end development.
+  - 🌱 I've been learning Docker, MySQL, Node.js, Express.js, Python, and other technologies concerning back-end development and computer science.
-  - 🤔 I’m looking for help with learning backend development and finding out new things on technology and applied science to software development.
+  - 🤔 I’m looking for help with learning back-end development and finding out new things about technology and applied science to software development.
-  - 👯 I want to collaborate with other students and on open source projects.
+  - 👯 I want to collaborate on open-source projects with other students.
   - 🔭 I’m interested in making part of a community where I might learn and collaborate with.
   - 🎧 I love listening to Rock and Classical music while I'm coding.